 I have experienced supervision in a variety of different forms over the course of my career and undergone extensive post-qualification person centred supervision training, which in turn has informed and deepened my own knowledge, skills and supervision practice.

-I have many years experience of supervising healthcare professionals and counsellors working with children, young people and adults in a range of contexts, including the public, private, education and voluntary sectors.
+I have many years experience of supervising counsellors and health and care professionals working with children, young people and adults in a range of contexts, including the public, private, education and voluntary sectors.
 I offer both individual and group supervision as part of my independent practice and am a Metanoia-approved supervisor.

 I also play an active role in teaching about supervision at undergraduate and post-qualification levels, promoting pro-supervision cultures and developing high quality supervision practice.